How Apartment Intercoms Work (and How to Automate Yours)

 - DTMF "9" is sent programmatically when the verification passes

-- Your real phone only receives the call if BuzzBot can't resolve it in 28 seconds
+- Your real phone only receives the call if BuzzBot can't verify the visitor — and it forwards immediately

 The intercom system doesn't know or care that it's talking to software instead of a person.
 From its perspective, a call was placed and DTMF "9" was received.
 Door opens.